gin66/FastAccelStepper/README.md

 	1. If stepper #1 needs enable, then it will enable it with its defined on delay time.
     2. If stepper #2, which is connected to same enable pin, starts after stepper one, then it still will wait its defined on delay time and set the enable pin, again (no-op).
        The stepper #2 is not aware, that another stepper (stepper #1) has enabled the outputs already.
-    3. If e.g. stepper #1 stops, then the delay off counter is started.
+    3. If e.g. stepper #1 stops, then stepper #1's delay off counter is started.
     4. When stepper #1's counter is finished, then the FastAccelStepperEngine will ask all steppers, if they agree to disable stepper #1's disable request.
        If stepper #2 is still running, then stepper #2 will not agree and the output will stay enabled.
-    5. If then stepper #2 stops, then the delay off counter is started.
+    5. When stepper #2 stops, then stepper #2's delay off counter is started.
     6. When stepper #2's counter is finished, then the FastAccelStepperEngine will ask all steppers, if they agree to disable stepper #2's disable request.
-       Stepper #1 agrees, because it is no running.
+       Stepper #1 agrees, because it is not running.
 So the engine will call Stepper #2's _AND_ Stepper #1's disableOutputs().

   The library does not consider the case, that Low/High Active enable may be mixed.
   This means stepper #1 uses the enable pin as High Active and stepper #2 the same pin as Low Active.